Skip to content

 Built-in roles:

-• Member – can view Tasks assigned to them; can move assigned Tasks between Columns; can edit Tasks they own.
+• Member – can view Tasks assigned to them; can move assigned Tasks between Stages; can edit Tasks they own.

 The admin can create custom Project Roles.
 The Project Roles list view is available at: the Project list view > the dropdown menu in the top-right corner > Roles.